"I am depressed"- What are you REALLY saying?

 However, saying, "I am stupid" implies permanence.
 It implies a "fixedness" to that character trait that can not be modified (or at least not very easily).
 On its deepest level, it implies some form of unchangeable genealogical trait.
 It implies that this is who we are at our core and that "stupid" is our identity.

 "Identity" is the main concept to focus on for now.

 2nd SIDE NOTE:

 This is a whole other and much more detailed conversation.
 Nonetheless, it is worth briefly sharing that recent research in the past decade has shown that we actually can change our DNA.
 Run an Amazon search on "epigenetics revolution" and/or run a google search on "Our DNA is not our destiny" and see what comes up.

-Sometimes the significance of "identity" becomes lost on some people.
+Sometimes the significance of a person's "identity" is incredibly underappreciated.